histogrammar/histogrammar-docs/install/index.md

 import org.dianahep.histogrammar._
 ```

 on the Spark prompt.
-For interaction with Spark-SQL, include `io.github.histogrammar:histogrammar-sparksql_2.12:1.0.11`.

-Use `_2.11` for compatibility with Spark 2.x (Scala 2.11).
+Use `_2.11` in both jar files for compatibility with Spark 2.x (Scala 2.11).

 ### Java/Scala with Maven